maxux/moniteth/README.md

 Payload contains:
 - 2 bytes for device identifier
 - 4 bytes signed integer for temperature
-- 1 byte for humidity value in percent
+- 4 bytes for humidity value in percent

 Temperature needs to be divided by 1000 to have Celsius temperature.